cdloh/cloudflare-esi/README.md

 If set to false and an include points to another domain the include will be returned as a blank string

-Also see thirdPatyIncludesDomainWhitelist for usage with this.
+Also see thirdPartyIncludesDomainWhitelist for usage with this.